 Locals tell us that Strasbourg feels different from the rest of the country.
 Snug against the German border, Strasbourg has strong German roots—you'll see this in the colorful architecture, as well as the Alsatian cuisine.
 (Our trip planners recommend trying tarte flambeé!)

-At Christmas, visiting Strasbourg is one of the best things to do in France.
+Local Tip: At Christmas, visiting Strasbourg is one of the best things to do in France.
 The city is famous for its incredible Christmas markets.

 If your trip to France is inspired by a love affair with French wines, then locals suggest starting your adventure in Bordeaux.
 Both a region and a city, Bordeaux is famous for its sweeping vineyards and excellent wines.
 Locals note that there are lots of big wineries that offer tours—but plenty of small, family-run ones as well.
 If you're looking to get off the beaten path, our trip planners can suggest one of these smaller vignobles.